Securing Workloads with Source Code Attestation: A Zero Trust Approach

 Constant monitoring and auditing are crucial for detecting and responding to security breaches.
 It provides real-time visibility into your attestation process.

 • Monitor attestation events and access control decisions.
 This allows you to detect anomalies and potential security incidents.
-For example, an infosec engineer might monitor for failed attestation attempts in a healthcare application.
+For example, an infosec engineer might monitor for failed attestation attempts in a healthcare application, or notice unexpected changes in workload attributes that could signal a compromise.

 • Analyze logs for suspicious activity and potential security breaches.
 Look for patterns that indicate unauthorized access or code tampering.
 Integrating with SIEM systems provides centralized monitoring and alerting.